Import User Accounts from a CSV File

 /cf fromDN

-parameter.
-This can be done, for example, to import exported objects to another
+This can be done, for example, to import exported objects to another location.

 /ct toDN

-replaces the suffix of the imported or exported objects specified in the /cf
+The value replaces the suffix of the imported or exported objects specified in the /cf parameter.

-parameter.
-This can be done, for example, to import exported objects to another
+This can be done, for example, to import exported objects to another location.

 /fs separator

-parameter is omitted, the default value ';' will be used.
+If the parameter is omitted, the default value ';' is used.

 /vs separator

-files.
-Value separators are used to separate values of multi-valued properties in
+Specifies the delimiter used to separate property values in of multi-valued properties.

 /tq value

-Specifies the text qualifiers used when importing/exporting TEXT and CSV files.
+Specifies the text qualifier for TEXT and CSV files.

-Text qualifiers are used to identify the boundary of the text value.
-If a field
+Text qualifiers are used to identify the boundaries of strings.

-separator character appears within this boundary, it won't be considered as a delimiter.
+If a field separator character appears within the boundary, it won't be considered as a delimiter.

-If this parameter is omitted, the quotation mark (") is used as the default value.
+If the parameter is omitted, the quotation mark (") is used as the default value.

 /sr number

-parameter is omitted, the import starts from the first row.
-It is necessary to specify
+If the parameter is omitted, the import starts from the first row.

 /el value

-Specifies the EXCEL file type layout.
+Specifies the layout for EXCEL documents.
 Possible values are:

-If this parameter is omitted, the default value SINGLE will be used.
+If the parameter is omitted, the default value SINGLE is used.

 /ec value

-Specifies the cell format for the EXCEL files.
+Specifies the cell format for EXCEL documents.
 Possible values are:

-If this parameter is omitted, the default value TEXT will be used.
-With this parameter set to GENERAL, Excel will be able to auto-detect the cell format depending on the value of each particular cell.
+If the parameter is set to GENERAL, Excel will auto-detect the cell format depending on the value of each particular cell.
+If the parameter is omitted, the default value TEXT is used.

 /ue